beanguap/HTML-CSS-Progress/README.md

 # HTML-CSS-Progress-

-This repository will be hosting projects that include code in HTML/CSS.
-Showcasing my development as a developer in multiple languages.
+This repository serves as a platform for me to exhibit my programming proficiency in HTML/CSS and showcase my evolution as a versatile developer in multiple programming languages.

-Within this repository there will be multiple folders containing code for differnet projects that showcase different levels of complexity.
+It houses a variety of project folders that display varying degrees of complexity, each highlighting different facets of my technical prowess.
+These projects have been built with overtime and incorporate the latest industry best practices, attesting to my ability to create robust and efficient code.

-Each project folder contains both code in HTML and CSS that vary in proect types.
+In each project folder, you will find a comprehensive set of code snippets in HTML and CSS, crafted to cater to diverse project types, further showcasing my skills as a competent developer.

 To see Projects: